9 min read

 Swift is a general-purpose, multi-paradigm programming language developed by Apple for iOS, macOS, watchOS, and tvOS applications.
 It was first released in 2014 and is designed to be safe, fast, and modern.
 Swift is built with the LLVM compiler framework and is compatible with Objective-C, allowing developers to use both languages in the same project.

 One of the main benefits of Swift is its speed and performance.
-It is designed to be faster than Objective-C and is optimized for modern hardware, making it a great choice for building high-performance applications.
-Swift is also designed to be safe, with features like optional, type inference, and automatic memory management, which help to prevent common programming errors.
+It is designed to be faster than Objective-C and is optimised for modern hardware, making it a great choice for building high-performance applications.
+Swift is also designed to be safe, with features like optional type inference and automatic memory management that help prevent common programming errors.

 Swift has a simple and intuitive syntax that is easy to learn, making it a great language for beginners.
-It also has a lot of powerful features, such as generics, closures, and protocols, that make it a popular choice for experienced developers.
+It also offers many powerful features, such as generics, closures, and protocols, making it a popular choice for experienced developers.
 Swift is particularly well-suited for building mobile applications and is the primary language used for iOS app development.

 One of the main drawbacks of Swift is its limited availability outside of the Apple ecosystem.
-While there are efforts to make Swift a cross-platform language, it is primarily used for Apple platforms and may not be the best choice for applications that need to run on multiple platforms.
+While efforts are underway to make Swift a cross-platform language, it is primarily used on Apple platforms and may not be the best choice for applications that need to run on multiple platforms.

 8. Kotlin